A Complete Guide to Low Carbon Concrete

 What is Low Carbon Concrete?

-Low carbon concrete is concrete produced with a lower carbon footprint than traditional content.
-Other than a reduced carbon footprint, low carbon concrete should behave identically to its high carbon counterpart.
+Low carbon concrete is concrete produced with a lower carbon footprint than traditional concrete.
+Other than a reduced carbon footprint, lower carbon concrete should behave identically to its standard concrete counterpart.

-To create low carbon concrete, producers can implement a series of relatively low-impact changes to their production processes and mix designs.
-For example, switching fuel source, replacing some cement content with mineral compounds like calcined clays, fly ash, or blast-furnace slag, or using new technologies like CarbonCure’s suite of products.
+To create lower carbon concrete, producers can implement a series of relatively low-impact changes to their production processes and mix designs.
+For example, switching their fuel source, replacing some cement content with mineral compounds like calcined clays, fly ash or blast-furnace slag, or using proven technologies like CarbonCure.

-In September 2020 the Global Cement and Concrete Association released a Climate Ambition pledge that aspires, not just to low carbon concrete but, to carbon neutrality across the industry by 2050.
+In September 2020, the Global Cement and Concrete Association (GCCA) released a Climate Ambition pledge that aspires, not just to reduce the carbon footprint of concrete but, to achieve carbon neutrality across the industry by 2050.
 Many cement and concrete companies have already signed this commitment and have had their strategies third-party verified by the Science Based Targets initiative.

 Why Traditional Concrete Has a Large Carbon Footprint

 Concrete plays a vital role in our daily lives through many diverse applications and usages.
-It shapes the built environment around us, from schools, hospitals, and housing, to roads, bridges, tunnels, runways, dams and sewage systems.
+It shapes the built environment around us, from schools, hospitals and housing, to roads, bridges, tunnels, runways, dams and sewage systems.
 In fact, concrete is the most used man-made material in the world, with three tons used annually for each person on the planet.
+Worldwide demand for concrete is second only to water.

 Cement—the key ingredient that gives concrete its strength—is produced by burning limestone in kilns at 2,300° to 3,000° F (1,260° to 1,650° C).
 The process typically uses powdered coal or natural gas as fuel, consuming a large amount of energy and releasing carbon dioxide (CO2) from the combustion.

-Architects, engineers, contractors, and project owners are under pressure to prove they are meeting sustainability commitments to end clients and to professional initiatives and organizations like Architecture 2030, Structural Engineers 2050 Challenge, the Carbon Leadership Forum, and the World Green Building Council.
+Using EPDs, architects, engineers, contractors and project owners are under pressure to prove they are meeting sustainability and climate commitments to end clients and to professional initiatives and organizations like Architecture 2030, Structural Engineers 2050 Challenge, the Carbon Leadership Forum and the World Green Building Council.

-There is no silver bullet for the production of low carbon concrete.
-Concrete is made up of so many ingredients, so there are lots of ways to reduce the carbon impact of the individual components and processes.
+Production of lower carbon concrete requires a portfolio of solutions.
+Concrete is made up of many ingredients, so there are lots of ways to reduce the carbon impact of the individual components and processes.

-Most of the carbon reduction and carbon removal innovation effort is focused on three key areas: low-carbon fuels, low-carbon blended cement, and carbon capture, utilization, and storage technologies.
+Most of the carbon reduction effort is focused on three key areas: low-carbon fuels, low-carbon blended cement, and carbon capture, utilization, and storage technologies.

 In a recent CarbonCure webinar, Adam Auer, Vice President of Environment and Sustainability at the Cement Association of Canada, and Matt Dalkie, Technical Services Engineer at Lafarge Canada Inc., discussed some of these new technologies: